 Mortgage loans are carried at amortized cost.
 Valuation reserves are established for potential declines in the value of the mortgage loans.
-As of December 31, 2018 and December 31, 2017 there were no valuation reserves established for any of the Company's mortgage loans.
+As of December 31, 2019 and December 31, 2018 there were no valuation reserves established for any of the Company's mortgage loans.
 Other-than-temporary impairments on loans are charged to net realized capital losses and are not adjusted for subsequent recoveries in value.
-There were no other-than-temporary impairments on mortgage loans for the years ended December 31, 2018 and 2017, respectively.
+There were no other-than-temporary impairments on mortgage loans for the years ended December 31, 2019 and 2018, respectively.

-The Company's \$4,520 million and \$4,001 million of investments in mortgage loans on real estate on December 31, 2018 and December 31, 2017 consist of loans on commercial real estate properties.
-Of these amounts \$2,225 million and \$1,682 million were mortgage loans in which the Company was a participant at December 31, 2018 and December 31, 2017.
-The Company had \$34 million and \$0 million in co-lender loan exposure as of December 31, 2018 and December 31, 2017.
+The Company's \$4,879 million and \$4,520 million of investments in mortgage loans on real estate on December 31, 2019 and December 31, 2018 consist of loans collateralized by commercial real estate properties.
+Of these amounts \$2,589 million and \$2,225 million were mortgage loans in which the Company was a participant at December 31, 2019 and December 31, 2018.
+The Company had \$50 million and \$34 million in co-lender loan exposure as of December 31, 2019 and December 31, 2018.
+The largest concentrations of commercial real estate mortgage loans are for properties located in California and Texas (\$1,109 million or 22.73% and \$624 million or 12.79%) at December 31, 2019.
 The largest concentrations of commercial real estate mortgage loans are for properties located in California and Texas (\$1,055 million or 23.35% and \$601 million or 13.29%) at December 31, 2018.
-The largest concentrations of commercial real estate mortgage loans are for properties located in California and Texas (\$1,209 million or 30.24% and \$351 million or 8.76%) at December 31, 2017.
-The Company estimates the fair value of mortgage loans on real estate to be \$4,496 million and \$4,085 million at December 31, 2018 and December 31, 2017, respectively.
+The Company estimates the fair value of mortgage loans on real estate to be \$5,083 million and \$4,496 million at December 31, 2019 and December 31, 2018, respectively and are classified as Level 3 as discussed in Note 4.
 Fair value was determined based upon the present value of the scheduled future cash flows of each loan based on the average term to maturity discounted at the appropriate U.S. Treasury rate, adjusted for the current market spread for a similar quality mortgage.
-The minimum and maximum range of lending rates on new mortgage loans were between 3.56% and 5.00% originated during 2018.
-The maximum percentage of any single mortgage loan to the value of the security for loans that originated in 2018 was 63.83% at origination date.
+Mortgage quality is determined by the loan's Loan to Value ratio, Debt Service Coverage ratio, location and property type.
+The minimum and maximum range of lending rates on new mortgage loans were between 3.15% and 5.00% originated during 2019.
+The maximum percentage of any single mortgage loan to the value of the security for loans that originated in 2019 was 69.6% at origination date.